andela-oagunbiade/doc-mgt-system/README.md

 Roles can also be created, the default roles are `admin` and `regular`

 **Authentication**:
-Users are authentcated and validated using JSON web token (JWT).
+Users are authenticated and validated using JSON web token (JWT).
 By generating a token on registration and login, API endpoints and documents are protected from unauthorised access.
 Requests to protected routes are validated using the generated token.